 Berberine was also found to be an effective agent against pathogenic e coli as well as candida, which proves it is antimicrobial.8

 Berberine is also one of the compounds that is always tested on the stool tests I recommend.
 It usually rates high for effectiveness against both yeast and many strains of pathogenic bacteria.
 I felt this was a must have herb to add to Microfase.

 I could go on and on here about the effectiveness of berberine on candida and pathogenic bacteria.
 But I won't, if you care to read more studies here you go.

-Microfase contains Oregano Extract from wild crafted oregano from the Mediteranean.
+Microfase contains Oregano Extract from wild crafted oregano from the Mediterranean.
 Historical internal uses for oregano include colds, flu, and stomach upset.
 Externally it has been used for bronchitis, asthma, arthritis, muscular pain and lice.

 In May of 2000 it was determined that a 6 week daily course of oregano could kill infections caused by the enteric parasites Blastocystis hominis, Entamoeba hartmanni and Endolimax nana.9 Symptoms associated with the infection are diarrhea, constipation, nausea, abdominal cramps, bloating, excessive gas, and anal itching.10 According to studies from Denmark, most cases of the infection appear to become diagnosed as irritable bowel syndrome.11 It has been estimated that 25% of the population in the United States is infected with this parasite.
 I don't doubt the 25% estimate, because I see Blastocystis hominis infections on stool test results all the time.